FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/blogs/2018-02-14-It-wasnt-on-our-radar-blog-by-dr-sally-baker.md

 <p><strong>NOTE:</strong></p>

 <p>The Article is no longer available on drsallybaker.com, which is why I have published it in full here.
-I personally consider it a very important work and hope Lena Zavaroni fans will not just jump to small section in which she is reference which is why I have not added a "Jump To" menu or underlined her name which I do on some posts.</p>
+I personally consider it a very important work and hope Lena Zavaroni fans will not just jump to the small section in which she is reference which is why I have not added a "Jump To" menu or underlined her name which I do on some posts.</p>

 <p>It should go without saying That if requested by the copyright holder I will take this down.</p>